What's on this page:

 Defra has published the following guidance for businesses on the rules for exporting products of animal origin, including to EU countries.

-Defra guidance on the rules for exporting or moving high risk food and feed of non-animal origin (HRFNAO) from GB to EU countries or NI is available at exporting or moving HRFNAO.
+Defra guidance on the new rules for exporting or moving high risk food and feed of non-animal origin (HRFNAO) from GB to EU countries or NI is available at exporting or moving HRFNAO.

 Shellfish trading requirements